substationworm/IndCyberSecLetters/2025/Issue02/Issue02.md

 </p>

 - On the same day as the main incident (June 27, 2022), there were reports of IT system outages and disruptions to official websites, see [Supporting Evidence 7](#-references) and other sources [(Debre, 2022; Vicens, 2022)](#-references).
 - Beginning on June 7, 2022, Predatory Sparrow also published new images and a video related to the cyber incident on its Twitter/X account (see [Supporting Evidences 8, 9, and 10](#-supporting-evidences)).
 [Supporting Evidence 10](#-supporting-evidences), in particular, displays an overhead view of the factory floor of one of the targeted companies (see Figure 07).
-By comparing this image with a frame obtained from [Supporting Evidence 11](#-supporting-evidences), it is confirmed that the factory floor belongs to [MSC](mobarakeh).
-Figure 08 further illustrates the identification of the [MSC](mobarakeh) logo in frames extracted from [Supporting Evidence 11](#-supporting-evidences).
+By comparing this image with a frame obtained from [Supporting Evidence 11](#-supporting-evidences), it is confirmed that the factory floor belongs to [MSC][mobarakeh].
+Figure 08 further illustrates the identification of the [MSC][mobarakeh] logo in frames extracted from [Supporting Evidence 11](#-supporting-evidences).
-- Additionally, company data began to leak through file shares hosted on [MEGA](mega), allegedly including internal documents and emails ([Supporting Evidences 12, 13, and 14](#-references)).
+- Additionally, company data began to leak through file shares hosted on [MEGA][mega], allegedly including internal documents and emails ([Supporting Evidences 12, 13, and 14](#-references)).
 The apparent motivation behind these leaks was to associate the targeted companies with the Iranian Revolutionary Guard Corps (IRGC).
 As of now, the publicly accessible links total over **65 GB of data**.

 <p align="center">
   <img src="./Fig07.png" title="Figure 07.
 Visual comparison between an image—likely a screenshot from CCTV footage—released by Predatory Sparrow, and a frame extracted from a YouTube video (Supporting Evidence 11)">